Kaiyrly/eb-1a/1-process/README.md

 ![](media/334_visa.jpeg)

 **This marked the end of the US bureaucracy being the bottleneck in my immigration.**
-The rest was my travel schedule, and even the final fee could be paid later.
+The rest was my travel schedule and even the final fee could be paid later.

 With the data on the visa,
 I was able to pay the fee for issuing a green card.